AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/devops/A Docker Tutorial for Beginners.md

 ead0e804a67b        none                null                local
 ```

-The __bridge__ network is the network in which containers are run by default.
+The __bridge__ network is the network in which containers are run by __default__.
 So that means that when I ran the ES container, it was running in this bridge network.
 To validate this, let's inspect the network.

 ```
 $ docker network inspect bridge